Toadie Rebecchi: Reception

 For his portrayal of Toadie, Moloney was nominated for a Rose d'Or award for Best Actor in a Soap in 2004.
 In 2010, Moloney won the very first Best Daytime Star award at the Inside Soap Awards.
 Moloney won the award for a second and third time in 2011 and 2012 respectively.
 He was nominated in the same category at the 2017 Inside Soap Awards.
 He progressed to the viewer-voted shortlist, but lost out to Lorna Laidlaw, who portrays Mrs Tembe on Doctors.
 In 2019, Moloney received a nomination for the Logie Award for Most Popular Actor, and he won the Inside Soap Best Daytime Star Award for a fourth time.
+He won the same award in 2024 shortly after leaving the serial.

 In 2008, men's magazine Zoo Weekly placed Toadie on their annual Top 50 People We Hate List.
 Zoo editor Paul Merrill said "Toadie has just been on the show for too long, he's not a great character and we wish he wasn't on the show."
 Though, in a survey carried out by Yahoo! to find viewers favourite Neighbours character of all time, Toadie came joint second with Harold Bishop with 15 per cent of the votes.
 Stephen Moynihan writing for The Age said Toadie is one of the "most enduring and popular characters" in Neighbours.

 The Herald Sun's Siobhan Duck included Toadie and Dee's wedding day tragedy on a list of "Top 6 Neighbours moments".
 Whilst Duck's colleague Darren Devlyn said it was one of Neighbours' most memorable weddings.
 Herald Sun readers also voted the wedding as the third "most memorable" moment in Neighbours' history.
 Daniel Kilkelly and Ryan Love of Digital Spy also shared Devlyn's sentiment.
 They said the wedding caused "a whole flood" of tears to the eye and said the ceremony was like a "fairytale".
 They concluded "as for Toadie, his luck when it came to weddings never did get any better…"